-2.3 Percentage of production volume from suppliers that have been visited by the affiliate in the past financial year 67% They reinforce to factory managers that document all factory visits with at least 3 4 0 affiliates are serious about implementing the Code of Labour Practices. the date and name of the visitor.
+2.3 Percentage of production volume from suppliers that have been visited by the affiliate in the past financial year 82% Formal audits should be augmented by annual visits by affiliate staff or local representatives.
+They reinforce to factory managers that affiliates are serious about implementing the Code of Labour Practices.
+Affiliates should document all factory visits with at least the date and name of the visitor.
+4 4 0 --- ----- --- --- --- --- ---